Gray Hair Care

 A cotton or flannel pillowcase can cause more damage to grey hair, as our hair changes consistency with ageing.
 It loses elasticity and is more prone to breakage.
 Cotton pillowcases also extract natural oils from your hair.
 Both polyester satin silk pillowcases and natural silk pillowcases benefit your skin and hair through reduced friction.

-12. USING MICROFIBER TOWEL
+12. USING A MICROFIBER TOWEL

-The friction caused while using cotton towels will damage your grey hair causing more breakage and frizz; instead, use a microfiber towel.
+The friction caused while using cotton towels will damage your grey hair, causing more breakage and frizz; instead, use a microfiber towel.
 It promotes moisture retention, prevents dry, brittle hair, and dries the hair quickly.
-When towel drying, never rub your hair but gently squeeze.
+When towel drying, never rub your hair, but gently squeeze.

 13. ALCOHOL-FREE PRODUCTS